ZeroInfinite/pxt/docs/packages.md

 Read more an [defining-blocks](/defining-blocks) to learn how to surface your APIs into blocks and JavaScript.

+## Landing page

+A package for `TARGET` will automatically receive a landing page at

+    https://[TARGET DOMAIN]/packages/[GitHub Org]/[Github Repo name]/

+The landing page automatically renders the README.md file of the package and provides a way for the user to add the package into favorites.

 ## Versioning

 When someone references your package from the web UI they will get